victorpengmx/tp/docs/UserGuide.md

 #### Command: `deletePerson`

-The **deletePerson** command allows you to remove contacts from your Connectify database.
-To delete a contact, you need to specify the contact's index.
+The **deletePerson** command allows you to remove people from your Connectify database.
+To delete a person, you need to specify the person's index.

 ```
 deletePerson INDEX
 ```

-- `INDEX`: Provide the index of the contact you want to delete.
+- `INDEX`: Provide the index of the person you want to delete.

 **Example:**

-To delete the contact named John Doe at index 1, use the following command:
+To delete the person named John Doe at index 1, use the following command:
 ```
 deletePerson 1
 ```